Radus1k/DreamCar/README.md

 # REST API

-The REST API to the DreamCar App is described  in `SwaggerDocs` file in the main tree.
+The REST API to the DreamCar App is described  in `DreamCarSwagger.html` file in the main tree.